Farm Team

 FARM ASSISTANT

-Relatively new to Austin, Nia Howze has always had a deep passion for food, community, and the outdoors.
-This curiosity has led them on a journey of diverse experiences, from exploring permaculture in Costa Rica to working as a line cook at Odd Duck, and studying food justice and community gardening during their time at Rice University.
+Nia Howze has always had a deep passion for food, community, and the outdoors.
+This curiosity has lead to many pursuits: from exploring permaculture in Costa Rica to working as a line cook at Odd Duck, and studying food justice and community gardening during their time at Rice University.
 Nia earned a degree in ecology and anthropology, where they further developed their belief that disconnection from our food systems perpetuates a wider disconnect from the natural world and from one another.
 Nia views sustainable agriculture as the key to healing this divide, nourishing and sustaining both our communities and the Earth.

 FARM ASSISTANT